elisa-laviolette/archeotrace/README.md

 - **Brush Fill Detection**: Paint over an artifact to detect and trace its outline
 - **Free-hand Drawing**: Draw artifact outlines manually by holding the left mouse button and moving the mouse
 - **Eraser Tool**: Manually erase parts of detected artifacts by drawing with the eraser
+- **Polygon Edit Mode**: Edit polygon nodes with advanced features:
+  - Drag nodes to reposition them
+  - Select single or multiple nodes (click, Ctrl+click, or selection rectangle)
+  - Delete selected nodes (Delete/Backspace key or button)
+  - Move selected nodes with arrow keys (Shift for larger steps)
+  - Add new nodes by double-clicking on segments
 - **Export Options**: Export artifacts as SVG or GeoPackage (for GeoTIFF images)
 - **Attribute Management**: Add and edit text attributes for each artifact
 - **Smart Labels**: Text labels displayed on artifacts with: